GithHayden/django-mythware/README.md

 ### Features to Implement
 1. **Blog** - Add a feature to include a blog page.
-2. **Issues Tracker - Status** - Add a feature for status color to auto change as satus is updated.
+2. **Issues Tracker (Status)** - Add a feature for status color to auto change as satus is updated.
 3. **Issues Tracker** - Add search, sort, scroll/indexing, ID#, upvotes, # Open/Closed.

 ## Technologies Used
-The following section describes all technologies used to construct this project.
+The following section describes all technologies used to develop this project.

 - [Cloud 9 IDE](https://aws.amazon.com/cloud9/)
     - This project used **Cloud 9**, an online integrated development environment, to construct the code end to end.